 Install Virus Protection and Other Programs for Safety

-Laptops in 2020 still need virus protection, but the term “antivirus software” has changed quite a bit.
+Laptops still need virus protection, but the term “antivirus software” has changed quite a bit.
 Malware is the main focus of many virus protection programs these days—and for good reason.
 It’s sneaky and can be devastating.

 - Cyber predators